Orange Triangle

 The Martello Tower in Aldeburgh is the largest of all similar defensive towers erected during the Napoleonic Wars.
 It is now a holiday home owned by the Landmark Trust.

 The curtain wall south section was in increasingly poor condition, and Whitworth was retained as architects for repairs to the walling with new lime concrete capping.
 In addition to standard specification, drawings and contract procedures, the work required Scheduled Ancient Monument Consent.
-The contractor was F A Valiant and Son Ltd, and work benefited from Covid Recovery grant aid from the Government.
+The contractor was F A Valiant and Son Ltd, and work benefited from the Covid Recovery grant aid from the Government.

 Discover how this Grade II Listed brick barn was transformed into a stunning contemporary home while preserving its history.
 Featuring an open-plan living-kitchen space, a sleek glazed link to a new living room extension, and a carefully engineered cantilever staircase, the design blends modern style with original features.